SebastianRasch/Filters/README.md

-Just some filter lists for AdGuard
+Just some user filters for AdGuard